Ukraine Quid Pro Quo Push Dates To February, Rudy Giuliani’s Pals Pressured Previous President, Reports Say

 At that meeting, Lev Parnas (pictured above left) and Igor Fruman (above right) — both Soviet Union-born, Florida-based businessmen — told the then-president, Petro Poroshenko, that if he opened investigations into Biden’s son, Trump would reward him with an official state visit to the White House, according to the Journal report.

-The pair also pressed Poroshenko investigate Ukraine’s supposed interference in the 2016 U.S. presidential election, a widely debunked conspiracy theory whose purpose appears to be to exonerate Russia of election interference.
+The pair also pressed Poroshenko to investigate Ukraine’s supposed interference in the 2016 U.S. presidential election, a widely debunked conspiracy theory whose purpose appears to be to exonerate Russia of election interference.

 Trump has pushed the “Ukraine interference” conspiracy theory as far back as the 2016 campaign, when the first reports of a Russian attack on the elections began to emerge, according to memos from special counsel Robert Mueller’s investigation.
 The memos were obtained through a Freedom of Information lawsuit by BuzzFeed News.